yeetssite/suite/README.md

-# scripts
+# Yeet's Suite
-My bash and other assorted scripts
+My chadded programs and scripts

 # use
 This repo is actually a github pages site at [https://yeetssite.github.io/suite/](https://yeetssite.github.io/suite/)(formely [https://yeetssite.github.io/scripts](https://yeetssite.github.io/scripts)), but it has no content as it's specifically made to host files only.